-THIRD CONFERENCE: If attendance does not improve after two conferences, a third conference will be held with the following consequences: student will not be permitted to receive student services until they have attended one month of acceptable attendance; student will be required to complete a minimum 500 word written report on "The Importance of Good Attendance in the Work Place".
-This report will be due ten days from the conference date.
-Students not completing this assignment will be scheduled for a fourth attendance conference.
+THIRD CONFERENCE: If attendance does not improve after two conferences, a third conference will be held with the following consequences: student will not be permitted to receive student services until they have attended one month of acceptable attendance.

 FOURTH CONFERENCE: If, for any reason, a fourth attendance conference is necessary, the student will be scheduled for a Disciplinary Hearing and the student's desire to complete the course and ability to benefit from the training will be scrutinized.
 The school may take whatever action it feels, at its discretion, is justified, up to and including dismissal.